John Neal (footballer, born 1932): Chelsea

 Neal was appointed manager of Chelsea in 1981 as a successor to Geoff Hurst.
-The club narrowly avoided relegation to the Third Division of the Football League during 1982–83 for the first time ever, but over the summer Neal signed Kerry Dixon from Reading, Pat Nevin from Clyde, Eddie Niedzwiecki from Wrexham and Nigel Spackman from Bournemouth.
+The club narrowly avoided relegation to the Third Division of the Football League during 1982–83 for the first time ever, but over the summer Neal signed Kerry Dixon from Reading, Pat Nevin from Clyde, Eddie Niedzwiecki from Wrexham Joe McLaughlin from Greenock Morton and Nigel Spackman from Bournemouth.
 The previous season he had brought in Joey Jones and David Speedie and then added Mickey Thomas in January 1984.
 This side won the Second Division championship in 1983–84, losing just four league games and securing their place in the top-flight for the first time since 1979.

 Upon returning to the top tier, Chelsea finished 6th, reached the League Cup semi-finals, and for a time were challenging for a place in Europe, though the events at Heysel that season would have rendered European qualification immaterial anyway.
 Neal retired at the end of the 1984–85 season due to ill-health and underwent heart surgery in 1986.
 After retirement as Chelsea manager in June 1985 he was appointed to the Chelsea Board of Directors.

 On 23 November 2014, Neal died at the age of 82.